Bullet Journal Valentine’s Day Doodles

 So, here are some of my recommendations:

-• Notebook.
+- Notebook.
 I always think it’s a good idea to have a separate doodling notebook; that way, you have a journal with doodle ideas, and you can see your progress.
-You don’t need anything fancy for that; this journal works just as well.
+You don’t need anything fancy for that; Lemome Dotted Bullet Notebook works just as well.

-• Fineliners.
-These are the best pens to do your doodling, and I definitely recommend using these.
+- Fineliners.
+These are the best pens to do your doodling, and I definitely recommend using Sakura Pigma Micron – they come in a set with different nib sizes so you get a variety of line thicknesses.

-• Colorful markets.
+- Colorful markets.
 Finally, for Valentine’s Day doodles, you’ll want to use a lot of pins.
-I always recommend these, because they come in a pack of 100 colors and are very affordable.
+I always recommend Crayola Super Tips, because they come in a pack of 100 colors and are very affordable.

 Step-By-Step Bullet Journal Valentine’s Day Doodles